f5devcentral/f5-rseries-training/docs/rseries_security.rst

     % No modifications to commit.
     r10900(config-remote-server-10.255.0.139)#

 Then, you can control the level of events that will be logged to the local audit.log file by configuring the **audit-service** **sw-component**.
-By default all audit events will be logged, but you can turn down the level of events
+By default, all audit events will be logged, but you can turn down the level of events.

 .. code-block:: bash